edgexfoundry/edgex-go/README.md

 #### Deploy EdgeX

-Recommended deployment of EdgeX services is either Docker or Snap.
-See [Getting Started with Docker](https://docs.edgexfoundry.org/2.0/getting-started/Ch-GettingStartedUsers/) or [Getting Started with Snap](https://docs.edgexfoundry.org/2.0/getting-started/Ch-GettingStartedSnapUsers/) for more details.
+Recommended deployment of EdgeX services is with Docker.
+See [Getting Started with Docker](https://docs.edgexfoundry.org/2.0/getting-started/Ch-GettingStartedUsers/) for more details.

 #### Hybrid for debug/testing